AlexandreLeFou/Rest-API/README.md

     This information will include the following fields: <*first_name*, *last_name*, *email*, *gender*, *ip_address*>

-2. Querying of the database in order to retrieve specific user information via a GET request.
+2. Querying of the database, in order to retrieve specific user information via a GET request.

-     This query was developed using the *user’s email address* owhereas similar implementation can be induced using the ip address.
+     This query was developed using the *user’s email address*, whereas similar implementation can be induced using the ip address.

 ## Web Application Structure
 The application developed implements the following methods (using FTL pages):

-1.	**/** : displays all the records of the database.
+1.	**/** :

+Displays all the records of the database.

-      •	 If the database (consisting of 1 table) is empty this page shall display an empty table.
-This option was deliberately selected so as to provide some basic information regarding the dB’s fields to the user of the application.
+•  If the database (consisting of 1 table) is empty, this page shall display an empty table.
+This option was deliberately selected, so as to provide some basic information, regarding the dB’s fields to the user of the application.

-       •	Each column name is according to the dB’s fields as a convenient measure to help the testing of our application (creating get/post parameters via postman application).
+•  Each column name is according to the dB’s fields, as a convenient measure to help the testing of our application (creating get/post parameters via postman application).

- 2.	**/saveUser** : when the proper post parameter is sent from postman application it stores the inserted value to the dB and then redirects the user to the /allUsers page in order to display all the values .
+ 2.	**/saveUser** :

+When the proper post parameter is sent from postman application, it stores the inserted value to the dB and then redirects the user to the /allUsers page, in order to display all the values.
 If the id provided already exists, it shall update the tuple’s fields.

-3.	**/getUser** : when the proper post parameter is sent from postman application, the user is redirected to a new site.
+3.	**/getUser** :

+When the proper post parameter is sent from postman application, the user is redirected to a new site.

 •  If no entry is found (or wrong search input is provided) it displays a plain text message.

 •  If one or more entries exist, each row is presented in a table.